rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default [linkSchema, userSchema, messageSchema];
 {{< /highlight >}}

-In this file, both schemas are merged together with the help of a utility `linkSchema`.
-The `linkSchema` defines all types which are shared within the schemas.
-It already defines a Subscription type for GraphQL subscriptions which may be implemented later on.
-As a workaround, there is an empty underscore field with a Boolean type in the merging utility schema, because there is no official way of doing this merging of schemas yet.
-Basically the utility schema only defines the shared base types which are extended with the `extend` statement in the other domain specific schemas.
+In this file, both schemas are merged with the help of a utility called `linkSchema`.
+The `linkSchema` defines all types shared within the schemas.
+It already defines a Subscription type for GraphQL subscriptions, which may be implemented later.
+As a workaround, there is an empty underscore field with a Boolean type in the merging utility schema, because there is no official way of completing this action yet.
+The utility schema defines the shared base types, extended with the `extend` statement in the other domain-specific schemas.

-Once you run the application again, it should work again, but this time with a stitched schema instead of one global schema.
+This time, the application runs with a stitched schema instead of one global schema.
 What's missing are the domain separated resolver maps.
-Let's start with the user domain again in the *src/resolvers/user.js*:
+Let's start with the user domain again, in the *src/resolvers/user.js*:

 {{< highlight javascript >}}
 export default {